opsxcq/docker-deluge/README.md

 ### Default credentials

-The default password is `deluge` but better change it.
+If you let deluge set the cretentials, the default password is `deluge` but better change it.
+The default password in the config file is `secret`.